seosgithub/iarrogant/README.md

 When you're putting a build server togeather for CI and need to alter the provisioning profile with an adhoc distribution.
 Codesign will require a copy of the original xcent entitlements which is a modified version of the entitlements file.  iarrogant will produce the correct xcent file for codesign

+### Wait, can't I just use the regular .xcent file during the build and then sign the provisioning profile?

+This may work sometimes.
+However, many times XCode inserts other keys, e.g. `beta-test` that will be incompatible across builds.

 ### What's Fittr?

 Fittr is a SaaS company that focuses on providing personalized workouts and health information to individuals and corporations through phenomenal interfaces and algorithmic data-collection and processing.